 St. Hilarion Castle, North Cyprus

 St. Hilarion Castle is a medieval castle on the Kyrenia mountain range in Northern Cyprus.
-It is one of the three famous castles built by the Byzantines to protect the island against Arab raids.
+It is one of the three famous castles of the Byzantines to protect the island against Arab raids.
 The other two castles are Kyrenia Castle and Buffavento Castle.

-St. Hilarion Castle was built in the 10th century on the site of an earlier monastery dedicated to Saint Hilarion, a hermit monk who lived in the area during the 4th century.
+St. Hilarion Castle was built in the 10th century on the site of an earlier monastery to honor Saint Hilarion, a hermit monk of the area during the 4th century.
 The Lusignans and Venetians later expanded the castle in the 12th and 15th centuries.
 The castle is famous for its stunning views of the surrounding landscape.
 It is also known for preserving its fortifications, including towers, walls, and gates.

 Visitors to St. Hilarion Castle can explore the castle’s various levels and rooms, including the Chapel of St. Hilarion, the royal apartments, and the kitchens.
 The castle is open to the public, with a small admission fee.